Talk about being manipulative.

-According to The Daily Mail, new research says that two-thirds of British women admit using sex to reward their partner for good behavior, with helping around the home being the most common reason they reward their partners in the bedroom.
+According to The Daily Mail, research says that two-thirds of British women admit using sex to reward their partner for good behavior, with helping around the home being the most common reason.

-For generations and generations, men and women have been attempting to control each others' behavior.
-We know how we want our relationship to be and when it isn't what we want, we tend to point fingers at the other person, believing that if he would just do things differently, life would be so much better.
+For generations, men and women have been attempting to control each others' behavior.
+We know how we want our relationship to be, and when it isn't what we want we tend to point fingers at the other person, believing that if he would just do things differently life would be so much better.

 There are some who have learned this lesson and work at not being controlling in a destructive way.
 They believe that rewarding "positive" behavior is better than punishing "negative" behavior.
 However, this raises some issues:

 - Who decides what makes behavior positive or negative?

 - What gives anyone the right to try to change another person's choices?

 - How does a person feel when they're being controlled by someone that professes to love them?